 This is the largest marketplace of rental cars in Iceland.
 Here you will find the cheapest prices and largest selection of cars for hire in Iceland.
 In the title of each car you will also see how old it is.
 We add no fees and have a best price guarantee.
 Compare dozens of car rentals and hundreds of vehicles for rent.
 Reserve with Guide to Iceland for the best prices and most transparent car rentals in Iceland.
 See few of the testimonials that we have received.

-It is imperative that travellers who rent a car in Iceland are aware of laws here that are different to those from your home country, so be sure to take the following notes.
+It is imperative that travellers who rent a car in Iceland are aware of laws here that are different to those of their home country, so be sure to take the following notes.

 For safety reasons, motorists are obliged by law to keep headlights at all times, even during summer when the sun does not set.
 Blind corners are common, and, of course, the deep winters are notoriously dark; even at midday, it is barely brighter than during the twilight hours.
-As in most countries, all passengers are required by law to wear a seat belt.
-Driving under the influence of alcohol, as well as using a mobile phone while driving, is strictly forbidden.
+As in most countries, all passengers are required by law to wear a seatbelt.
+Driving under the influence of alcohol, or using a mobile phone while driving, is strictly forbidden.
 Speeding fines are high, and there are many traffic cameras throughout the country.

 The fragile, delicate nature of Iceland's wildlife means that driving off-road, outside of official tracks, is strictly forbidden and punishable by fines of over 350,000 ISK and even a jail sentence of up to four years.
 Much of the country's volcanic landscape has been formed over millions of years, and the haunting moss that creeps across it takes centuries to grow.
 Driving carelessly through vegetation will cause catastrophic damages.
-Please, respect our nature and drive with care.
+Please, respect our nature during your stay.

 If you have an accident or need urgent help, call 112 for emergency services.